Archives

 Most of the correspondence that survives from Murray’s editorship of the Oxford English Dictionary is split across two repositories in Oxford: the Archives of Oxford University Press, which was Murray’s employer, and the Bodleian Library, which holds Murray’s personal papers (though even these ‘personal’ documents are largely about Murray’s professional work).

-The Bodleian’s Murray Papers form the principal source for the Murray Scriptorium (65 out of the 88 letters in the current edition), and comprise both letters received by Murray and drafts and copies of letters written by him.
+The Bodleian’s Murray Papers form the principal source for the Murray Scriptorium, and comprise both letters received by Murray and drafts and copies of letters written by him.
 The comprehensive filing and indexing of these papers was initially maintained by his wife Ada Murray.
 As she described after his death in 1915 (and some years before her own in 1936), ‘I was Sir James’ helper from 1867, & knew all about his work, & kept his papers & have all his Dictionary accounts: & all the letters’.1 Much of the correspondence, along with other papers, has since perished.
 The Murrays’ granddaughter K. M. Elisabeth Murray, who inherited the papers in a trunk from her father Harold, the Murrays’ oldest son, explains why:

 My grandmother kept every letter, but unfortunately, when the Scriptorium at Oxford ceased to be used for Dictionary purposes it was no longer heated, and my father found that many of the papers stored there had rotted from damp.
 Even so, the number of family, personal and official letters which survive is very great and covers all periods and activities of my grandfather’s long life.
 (Murray 1977: xii.)

 Elisabeth Murray drew extensively on these family papers to write her best-selling biography of her grandfather, Caught in the Web of Words (1977), and in 1996 donated almost the entire collection to the Bodleian Library.
-The archive has since been expanded by further papers and photographs donated in 2017 by James Murray’s great-grandson, Oswyn Murray, and today occupies nine linear meters of shelf space divided between 60 boxes.
-The remaining 22 letters are taken from nine other sources:
+The archive has since been expanded by further papers and photographs donated in 2017 by James Murray’s great-grandson, Oswyn Murray, and today it occupies nine linear metres of shelf space divided between 60 boxes.

 • Beinecke Rare Book and Manuscript Library, Yale University